alexrudy/alexrudy.org/_drafts/python-setup.md

 ## Virtual Environments

 [pyenv][] provides a way to install different python *versions*, but it doesn't isolate python environments (ignore the "env" in the name).
-As such, if we start or work on two separate projects, both of which we develop against python 3.7.3,we'll need some way to keep the requirements of those projects separate.
+As such, if we start or work on two separate projects, both of which we develop against python 3.7.5, we'll need some way to keep the requirements of those projects separate.
 This is good both because different projects might have requirements which conflict, and because its good to isolate your project and ensure that you are testing it against *only* the required dependencies, not silently introducting other dependencies into your workspace.

 The traditional ways of managing virtual environments are *fine*, but they don't integrate with `pyenv`, and so don't respect the handy `.python-version` file used to set local python versions.
 I think this integration is pretty critical to a seamless python workflow.
 I really dislike having to remember to *activate* and *deactivate* a python environment when I start or stop working on a project.
 I'd rather just have that environment *just work* when I'm in a project directory, developing.